 The family resides in Pittsburgh, Pennsylvania.

-After getting married, Tomlin served a short stint on the coaching staff at the University of Tennessee, before accepting a job to coach at the University of Cincinnati, which enabled Kiya to follow her childhood passion of fashion and design.
+After getting married, Tomlin served short stints on the coaching staffs at the Virginia Military Institute and University of Tennessee-Martin, before accepting a job to coach at the University of Cincinnati, which enabled Kiya to follow her childhood passion of fashion and design.

 Since she was just four, Kiya has loved to sew and make clothes, even wishing for a new sewing machine one Christmas during her youth.
-Kiya is active on social media, though she typically utilizes it to promote her brand.
+The fashion designer is active on social media, though she typically utilizes it to promote her brand.

 Kiya has stepped up for her community during the coronavirus outbreak.
 After her fashion retail store, Uptown Sweats, was closed due to the COVID-19 pandemic, Tomlin pivoted in order to give back to people in need.
 She sold the rest of her spring collection at a heavy discount and instead made face masks which she donated to local hospitals.